-We first starting by checking Amazon and ebay, but the range of prices and all the models didn’t make any sense.
+We first started by checking Amazon and ebay, but the range of prices and all the models didn’t make any sense.

-After some intensive research, we chose to invest in a couple of Hasbro Beyblade burst and haven’t regret this decision since!
+After some intensive research, we chose to invest in a couple of Hasbro Beyblade burst and haven’t regretted this decision since!

 Although the game is not that popular in the UK, it has a large audience worldwide.
 They even had the first Beyblade Burst World Championship in 2018!

 With all the time spent researching and playing, we thought we would put together a Beyblade burst guide, to help parents but also beginners learn more about this game.

 Beyblade burst guide for parents and beginners